Bey: Etymology

 It was also used by the Uyghurs.
 It permitted the Turkic Begs in the Altishahr region to maintain their previous status, and they administered the area for the Qing as officials.
 High-ranking Begs were allowed to call themselves Begs.

 Turkish beys

 Lucy Mary Jane Garnett wrote in the 1904 work Turkish Life in Town and Country that "distinguished persons and their sons" as well as "high government officials" could become bey, which was one of two "merely conventional designations as indefinite as our 'Esquire' has come to be [in the United Kingdom]".

-The Republican Turkish authorities abolished the title circa the 1930s.
+The Republican Turkish authorities abolished the title around the 1930s.

-However, it is important to note that the title Bey, Baig or Begum, Begzada and Uç Bey are regarded as comparable to the European nobility with the title of Viscount, while Sancak-beys and Atabegs are considered to be of an equivalent rank to earls or counts in the context of European nobility.
+The title Bey, Baig or Begum, Begzada and Uç Bey are regarded as comparable to the European nobility with the title of Viscount, while Sancak-beys and Atabegs are considered to be of an equivalent rank to earls or counts in the context of European nobility.

 Beys elsewhere

 The title bey (بيه /arz/) was also called beyk or bek (بيك) – from Turkish beyg (بيـگ) – in North Africa, including Egypt.

 A bey could maintain a similar office within Arab states that broke away from the High Porte, such as Egypt and Sudan under the Muhammad Ali Dynasty, where it was a rank below pasha (maintained in two rank classes after 1922), and a title of courtesy for a pasha's son.

 Even much earlier, the virtual sovereign's title in Barbaresque North African 'regency' states was "Bey" (compare Dey).
 Notably in Tunis, the Husainid Dynasty used a whole series of title and styles including Bey: